mumoj/InterIntel-Response/Section-B/README.md

 ### 2.5 ENTRYPOINT for Postgres in the Django Dockerfile.
 Write a bash script to ensure that the postgres database is healthy and running before connecting to it with Django.
-Also, during development flush the database and migrate anew every time you spin up the containers.
+Also during development, flush the database and migrate anew every time you spin up the containers.
 ```bash
 #!/bin/sh